andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-07-14-coed-ethics-part-1.md

 ![Faisal bin Ali Jaber]({{site.url}}/assets/faisal-bin-ali-jaber.png)

-Salim bin Ali Jabar was Faisal's brother-in-law.
+Salem bin Ali Jabar was Faisal's brother-in-law.
 He made a name for himself preaching against extremism and Al Qaida.
 Salem tried to steer young people away from militancy.
 This [article](https://www.independent.co.uk/news/world/americas/family-of-us-drone-stike-victims-files-lawsuit-demanding-president-obama-apologise-for-killings-10305690.html) elaborates.
+Salem and Waleed, the village's police officer, were likely killed because of some people they'd met.

 ![Yemen Drone Strike 2012]({{site.url}}/assets/yemen-drone-strike-2012.png)

-This picture is from a hard drive that Salim gave to Cori, and which he said he was happy for her to share.
+This picture is from a hard drive that Salem gave to Cori, and which he said he was happy for her to share.

 President Obama approved not only _personality_ strikes aimed at named, high-value terrorists, but also [_signature_ strikes]((https://www.nytimes.com/2012/05/29/world/obamas-leadership-in-war-on-al-qaeda.html?hp&_r=0&pagewanted=all)) that targeted training camps and suspicious compounds in areas controlled by militants.
 Those ordering these strikes do not always know who they are killing.